TechnoTanuki/Python_BMP/docs/BitmapLib_Doc.md

     Args:
         x1, y1, x2, y2: rectangular area
                         to draw in
-        triconparam   : coordinates in real
+        domain        : coordinates in real
                         and imaginary plane
         rgbfactors    : [r, g, b] values
                         range from